karsil/template_Article/README.md

 # template_Article
-This is my template for writing scientific articles.
+A template for writing scientific articles with support of an external bibliography file (.bib).

+WIP